Japan Air Lines Flight 123: 18:27 - 18:34

-Despite the complete loss of control, the pilots continued to turn the control wheel, pull on the control column, and move the rudder pedals up until the moment of the crash.
+Despite the complete loss of control, the pilots continued to turn the control wheel, pull on the control column, and move the rudder pedals until the moment of the crash.
 The pilots also began efforts to establish control using differential engine thrust, as the aircraft slowly wandered back toward Haneda.
 Their efforts had limited success.
 The unpressurised aircraft rose and fell in an altitude range of 20,000–25,000 ft for 18 minutes, from the moment of decompression until around 6:40 p.m., with the pilots seemingly unable to figure out how to descend without flight controls.
 This was possibly due to the effects of hypoxia at such altitudes, as the pilots seemed to have difficulty comprehending their situation as the aircraft pitched and rolled uncontrollably.
 The pilots possibly were focused, instead, on the cause of the explosion they had heard, and the subsequent difficulty in controlling the jet.
-The flight engineer did say they should put on their oxygen masks when word reached the cockpit that the rear-most passenger masks had stopped working.
-None of the pilots put on their oxygen masks, however, though the captain simply replied "yes" to both suggestions by the flight engineer to do so.
+The flight engineer suggested donning oxygen masks when word reached the cockpit that the rear-most passenger masks had stopped working.
+None of the pilots complied, however, but the captain simply replied "yes" to both suggestions by the flight engineer to do so.
 The accident report indicates that the captain's disregard of the suggestion is one of several features "regarded as hypoxia-related in [the] CVR record[ing]."
-Their voices can be heard relatively clearly on the cockpit area microphone for the entire duration, until the crash, indicating that they did not put on their oxygen masks at any point in the flight.
+Their voices can be heard relatively clearly on the cockpit area microphone for the entire duration, until the crash, indicating that they never donned their oxygen masks.